-Cantaloupe: Prices are escalated.
-The markets is
+Cantaloupe: RADAR Prices are escalated.
+The

-volatile due to reduced early season volume and recent weather events, leading to lower arrivals.
+markets are currently experiencing volatility due to reduced early season volume and recent weather events, leading to lower arrivals.
 Sizing is shifting towards smaller fruit instead of jumbos.
 Additionally, the fruit is exhibiting a greener shell color, and brix levels have slightly declined from 10% to 13%.

-Honeydew: Prices are escalated with high demand and limited supply, causing shortages at ports.
+Honeydew: ALERT Prices are escalated with high demand but are experiencing limited supply, causing shortages at ports.
 Central American production will likely struggle for three to four weeks, with conditions expected to improve by late January.